nautls/ergo-graphql/README.md

 ### DataInputs (Query)

+To get information about boxes that have been used as data input in the blockchain.
+The arguments of this query are:

 - `skip`(Int): How many items to skip; Default value is 0.
 - `take`(Int): How many items to take; Default value is 50.
 - `transactionId`(String): To filter dataInputs of an specific transaction, filtering by its id.